2022 French presidential election

-In the first round, Macron took the lead with 27.9% of votes, followed by Le Pen with 23.2%, Jean-Luc Mélenchon of La France Insoumise with 22%, and Éric Zemmour of Reconquête with 7.1%.
-Valérie Pécresse of The Republicans took 4.8% of the vote, and Anne Hidalgo, mayor of Paris and Socialist Party candidate, 1.8%.
-Both the Republicans and Socialist parties, considered to be the dominant parties until 2017, received their worst results in a presidential election.
+In the first round Macron finished first with 28% of the vote, followed by Le Pen with 23%, Jean-Luc Mélenchon of La France Insoumise with 22% and Éric Zemmour of Reconquête with 7%.
+Valérie Pécresse of the Republicans received 5% of the vote and Anne Hidalgo, mayor of Paris and Socialist Party candidate, 2%.
+Both the Republicans and the Socialists, considered to be the dominant parties until 2017, received their worst results in a presidential election.

-In the second round, Macron beat Le Pen with 58.5% of the vote to her 41.5%, a narrower margin than in the 2017 election.
-Turnout was 72.0%, the lowest in a presidential election run-off since 1969.
+In the second round, Macron beat Le Pen with 59% of the vote to her 41%, a narrower margin than in the 2017 election.
+Turnout was 72%, the lowest in a presidential election run-off since 1969.
 Le Pen conceded defeat after exit projections became available.
 The presidential election was followed by the 2022 French legislative election, held on 12–19 June, to elect the 577 members of the National Assembly, the lower house of the French Parliament.

 Electoral system

 Under Article 7 of the Constitution of France, the president is elected to a five-year term in a two-round election.
 If no candidate secures an absolute majority of votes in the first round, a second round is held two weeks later between the two candidates who received the most votes.
 According to the Constitution of France, the first round of the presidential election must be held between 20 and 35 days before the transition of power at the end of the five-year term of the incumbent officeholder.
 As Emmanuel Macron took office on 14 May 2017, the transition of power is expected to take place on 13 May 2022.
 Correspondingly, the first round of the presidential election was to be held between 8 and 23 April 2022, with the second round held two weeks after the first.
 On 13 July 2021, Government Spokesman Gabriel Attal announced the dates for the election, respectively 10 April 2022 for the first round and 24 April 2022 for the eventual second round.

-To be listed on the first-round ballot, candidates needed to secure 500 signatures (often referred to as parrainages in French) from national or local elected officials from at least 30 different departments or overseas collectivities, with no more than a tenth of these signatories from any single department.
+To be listed on the first-round ballot, candidates needed to secure at least 500 signatures (often referred to as parrainages in French) from national or local elected officials from at least 30 different departments or overseas collectivities, with no more than a tenth of these signatories from any single department.
 The signatures were submitted to the Constitutional Council, which is the sole authority to designate participants.